 - 1. Candidates for admission must have an undergraduate degree. - 2.
 Work experience at a managerial level from 2 to 5 years of at least 2 years depending on the CGPA. - 3.
-English score of at least 550 in paper-based TOEFL (213 in CBT or 79 in IBT) or 6.0 in IELTS or EMSAT English 1400 taken within the last 18 months. - Conditionally admitted students should be preparing for clearing their English requirement situation during their first semester at Abu Dhabi University. - Conditionally admitted students with no TOEFL/ IELTS must obtain the required English Proficiency prior to registering in any course. - Conditionally admitted student with a TOEFL below 530 or equivalent can only take one course i.e. pre-core course in his/her first term. - Conditionally admitted students with a TOEFL between 530 and 549 or equivalent can take one core course or one pre-core course in his/her first term.
+English score of at least 550 in paper-based TOEFL (213 in CBT or 79 in IBT) or 6.0 in IELTS or EMSAT English 1400 taken within the last 18 months.. - Conditionally admitted students should be aware that they must clear their English entry requirement during their first semester at Abu Dhabi University. - Conditionally admitted students with a TOEFL below 530 or equivalent can only take one course i.e. pre-core course in his/her first term. - Conditionally admitted students with a TOEFL between 530 and 549 or equivalent can take one core course or one pre-core course in his/her first term.